rmasucci/AWS-API/README.md

 # Demonstration for using a Secure Serverless Web Application.

-## The Purpose of this repo is to demonstrate a website with an API Gateway that implements best practices for a modern SPA in AW.
+## The Purpose of this repo is to demonstrate a website with an API Gateway that implements best practices for a modern SPA in AWS.
 It highlights AWS Cognito authentication & authorization security measures used.
 Understanding the Security Flow between Client, Cognito, and API Gateway

 ### Table of Contents